 Bone up on your cycling laws... you can't have no idea about your rights if you want to play with the smokeboxes.
 It's absolute vital that you know your stuff because if you were to be involved in an incident of some kind, you can push your case on the police much better.
 That incident doesn't have to be an accident.

 All the things your mate reckons have ZERO basis in law.
 The experienced rider is stating practicality, not statute.
 The driver friend should be able to manage a better legal reference than "some bloke I know who has ridden a bit on the road".
 If that was the basis of our road rules, we might as well abandon the licence test for L platers.

 Couldn't agree more.
 I saved a copy of the 2009 legislation so I'd not have to search for it again for that reason.
-We (my mate and I) are both wargamers, and there's a saying among wargamers regarding rules disputes: "Page and paragraph, or Show me how to do it right".
+We (my mate and I) are both wargamers, and there's a saying among wargamers regarding rules disputes: "Page and paragraph, or !!
+BAN ME NOW FOR SWEARING !!".
 I figured it applied.

 I agree here too, but the rider apparently expressed the "opinion" as law, and my mate believes him on the basis of his long experience riding.
 I emailed him the relevent sections of the statute this morning.
 Education is KEY!!!

 I'm not sure I'm excited about this attitude.
 Sure it is a great idea to know the road rules properly if you are riding or driving on the road.
 However it seems a bit negative if you are preparing for an accident.

 Knowing your 'rights' won't keep you safe.
 Safe cycling had numerous facets most of which are un related to road rules and some of which may even breech some.
 To keep it short, safe cycling involves making yourself visible, giving yourself space, behaving in a way that makes other people give you space, avoiding risky areas such as door zones and most importantly the ability to predict other road users actions (legal or illegal)